Florida school shooting victim Cara Marie Loughran remembered one year on.

-Cara Marie Loughran would have been fifteen today (Wednesday, February 21st, 2018) but instead, her family will have held her funeral service.
+Cara Marie Loughran would have been 15 last year, Wednesday, February 21, 2018, but instead, her family held her funeral service.

-Instead of a birthday party and distinct from the funeral, a celebration of her life will take place on Thursday night and what a beautiful young life it was.
+Instead of a birthday party and distinct from the funeral, a celebration of her life took place and what a beautiful young life it was.
 Cara, of course, means friend in Irish and she was certainly that to so many.

 Cara’s father Damian, like so many Irishmen, had left his hometown of Toomebridge in County Antrim about 20 years ago to live his American dream, settling in Florida where he met Denise and they had two kids, Liam and Cara.